-Putting in the effort to improve your posture has huge payoffs in the long term.But the question is what is good posture really?
+Putting in efforts to improve your posture have huge payoffs in the long term.
+So it’s important to know about good and bad posture.
+But the question is what exactly is good posture?

 What is posture?

 Posture is how you hold your body?

 The way you hold yourself as you move around defines your dynamic posture.
 For example, while you walk, run or bend over to pick something.

 The way you hold yourself when you are not moving around defines your static posture.
 For example, while you stand, sit or sleep.

 Ensuring that you have a good dynamic and static posture is vital for your health.

 Good posture is also known as neutral spine.
 Having a good posture ensures that the muscles that surround your spine are balanced and support your body equally.

 - When you sit, make sure that your feet rest on the floor, and the weight of your body is even on both the hips.

 - Keep your back straight.
 Though there are natural curves in the lumbar, cervical and thoracic areas.